The Caroline Bancroft History Prize

 Past Honor Books

-The Western History and Genealogy Department of Denver Public Library awards the Caroline Bancroft History Prize annually.
+Special Collections and Archives at the Denver Public Library awards the Caroline Bancroft History Prize annually.
 According to the terms of the will of the late Caroline Bancroft, provision is made for an annual prize "to be awarded to the author of the best book on Colorado or Western American History published during the current year, to be known as the Caroline Bancroft History Prize."
-The 2023 prize will be in the amount of $1,000.
+The 2025 prize will be for $1,000.
 Honor books may be named but will not receive a monetary prize.

 "Colorado or Western American History" is defined geographically as being inclusive of the trans-Mississippi West from prehistoric times to the present.
 This includes all states west of the Mississippi River, Alaska, Hawaii, and the Canadian and Mexican borderlands.

 In defining the term "best book," the Caroline Bancroft History Prize committee - which is comprised of Denver Public Library employees - will consider books that make a significant contribution to historical knowledge, that present thorough and original research, that bring a new perspective to some well-known question, and that are of high literary quality.
-The winning book/author will be selected by the Caroline Bancroft History Prize committee.
+The Caroline Bancroft History Prize committee will select the winning book/author.

 Publishers and authors can submit entries to: